gbmhunter/blog/content/electronics/components/batteries/lithium-thionyl-chloride/index.md

 ## Current Draw

 This is where Lithium thionyl chloride batteries show their weakness.
-They are really bad at providing large pulse currents, due to their high internal resistnace.
+They are really bad at providing large pulse currents, due to their high internal resistance.
 This can make the batteries bad at powering pulse-current drawing things like cellular modems.
 You can add super-capacitors to provide the pulse current in some applications.
 Some manufacturers have begun selling a combined battery/supercap module which allows for higher pulse currents.

 ## Leakage Current